Paris: Avoid the 8 Biggest Scams and Rip-Offs

 False petitions and charities

-As you wander the streets of Paris, watch out for folks with clipboards.
+As you wander the streets of Paris, watch out for people with clipboards.
 They might come at you with some noble-sounding cause, asking you to sign a petition or donate to charity.

 These scams often target tourists who are caught off guard by emotional stories.
 The idea is to tug at your heartstrings and loosen your purse strings.
 But guess what?
-Many of these petitions are just funding someone's next croissant.
+Many of these petitions are just funding someone else’s bank account.

 If you’re approached, it’s best to keep it cool.
 Politely decline and stroll away.
-Legit charities won’t be hustling you on the street like that.
+Legit charities don’t usually hustle you on the street.

 09—